JuanBernal98/adidas-nodejs-challenge-2021/README.md

 Start the containers by running `docker-compose up -d`.
 It will start the containers and generate new folders like `./rabbitmq/db` where container "rabbitmq" will store its database contents.
 This happens due to the current docker-compose configuration.

+The idea is to only run the images from dockerhub

 ## Security

 When sending any request from the public to the private network we must check the request origin.
 The simplest way to implement this security layer is by comparing a secret phrase on the backend.
 CORS its a great alternative.